leezer94/TIL/Udemy/untitled folder/README.md

 - array.push() method actually mutate original value
 - array.unshift() method can add multiple values to the front of arrays
 - array.concat() methid can pass in multiple values

+`Referecne Type`

+Value Type Variable

+- instead of storing all of those values in the variable itself, what JavaScript does instead is it stores reference

+`Primitive Type`

+- Primitive Type are stored as the actual value in a variable arrays are different

+`const And Arrays`

+- Value can change as long as the reference ramians the same
+- because Arrays are `reference type` `const` is use most of the time when we work with Arrays

+`Nested Array`

+-